 A water-supply system unique in the world – for good reason

-Normally, cities obtain much or all of their water from whatever source – underground aquifer, river, lake – is most abundant and practical, regardless of whether it is located in the city proper.
-There is absolutely no special – or good – reason why any city should get all its water from within the official city limits and nowhere else, no more than cities could grow all their food or only use wood from their own trees or quarry their own stone for buildings.
-This has nothing to do with the indisputably wise practice of consuming local food, where “local” means “grown within 100 miles or so”.
+Other cities obtain their water from whatever source – underground aquifer, river, lake – is most abundant and practical, regardless of whether it is located in the city proper.
+There is absolutely no benefit for a city to get all its water from within the official city limits and nowhere else, no more than cities could grow all their food or only use wood from their own trees or quarry their own stone for buildings.
+This is an entirely separate issue from “local food” because “local food” means “grown within 150 miles or so”.
 No one anywhere is proposing to define “local food” as “within the city limits”.
-(It’s physically impossible for urban gardening to be a major part of food supplies: researchers have calculated that if the entire surface area of New York City was converted to agriculture, and all its buildings and people removed, it could only produce enough food to feed 1% of its population, which of course would have to be living elsewhere).
+(It’s physically impossible for urban gardening to be a major part of food supplies: researchers have calculated that if the entire surface area of New York City were converted to farms it could only produce enough food to feed 1% of its population, which of course would have to be living elsewhere).
 But the city limits are precisely the boundary that delimits Berlin’s water sources.

 For the quantities that a city needs, it makes more sense to get water from sources in the region that lie outside its borders but are more abundant and, ideally, cause less harm to the environment, than from sources that are on-site but scarcer, more harmful to the environment and/or more expensive to manage.
 But that is precisely what Berlin has chosen to do.